krish8664/til/clojure/threading.md

 ### Objects
 Now if you are working with java interop and you aren't using the thread-first macro, then this might change your mind.
-Now let's take this example, where you have this java object and you want apply a set of methods on the javaobject.
+Let's take this example, where you have a java object and you apply a series of methods on the javaobject or javaobjects returned on applying these methods.
 This is how you would be doing it.
 ```clojure
 (.add (.getContent (.getBody (.getJaxbelement (.getMaindocumentpart (Wordprocessingmlpackage/createPackage)))) paragraph)
 ```